AGSweeney/ESP32p4-EIP/FirmwareImages/README.md

 - Builds produced with ESP-IDF v5.5 toolchain.
 - Sensor I²C defaults wired for the WaveShare board: SDA **GPIO 7**, SCL **GPIO 8** (configurable via Kconfig).
+- Graceful VL53L1X fallback: if the sensor is not detected during boot, the task logs the failure, stops updating Input Assembly 100, and leaves the rest of the EtherNet/IP stack running.

 ## Files